fbpx

 The CAA prevents US citizens from unlawfully setting up and using personal retirement schemes in Malta to receive Treaty benefits.
 Typically, these US taxpayers had no ties to Malta.
 They misconstrued the pension provisions of the Treaty to evade income tax on personal retirement scheme profits and distributions.

-If you engage in a Malta pension plan, know that you are subject to active scrutiny by the IRS.
-We advise you to act quickly and seek the guidance of a qualified tax professional before filing your tax returns and take any necessary corrective action with respect to your earlier tax filings.
+If you find yourself tangled in allegations related to international tax fraud, including the Malta Pension Plan or other complex financial arrangements, we advise you to act quickly and seek the guidance of a qualified tax professional before filing your tax returns and take any necessary corrective action with respect to your earlier tax filings.